fab-jul/pymodsynth/playground_v2/README.md

 1. Specify module members like in dataclasses, via class-level _type-annotated_ attributes
 2. Specify a `setup` function (**optional**) if you would like to perform further initialization given the module attributes.
-3. Any variables that change in `out` must be `mz.State` variables!
+3. Any variables that change in `out` that are supposed to survive hot reloading must be `mz.Stateful` variables!
 These are just very light wrappers around arbirary python types, so you may use whatever you like, e.g., lists.
 4. To define an `out` implementation, the simplest is to define `out_given_inputs`, which takes a `clock_signal` and an argument of the _`Modules`_ variables.
 The value of that will be set to the output of the Module.
 Note for example